 What mileage is OK for a used car

-Ideally, look for something with under 80,000 miles or 130,000 km, but it all depends on your budget.
-If you cannot afford a low-mileage one, just pay more attention to the mechanical condition.
+Ideally, look for something under 80,000 miles or 130,000 km, but it all depends on your budget.
+If you cannot afford a low-mileage car, pay more attention to the mechanical condition.

 How old is not "too old"?

-I would not recommend buying an old car even at a "bargain" price, especially if you live in one of the 'rust belt' states or provinces where rust is a big problem.
+I would not recommend buying an old car even at a "bargain" price, especially if you live in the Rust Belt where rust is a big problem.
 No matter how many new parts you put into an old car, it will still be an old car that will need more and more repairs later.

-If you live in the rust belt area.
+If you live in the Rust Belt.
 A perfect choice will be a three to five year old car because the price is greatly reduced and you will still have a few trouble-free years of driving.

 One important detail: what is listed in the ad is a model year, not the production year.
 A car produced in July 2007 could be listed as a 2008 model, but the car produced in June 2008 can also be a 2008 model that is almost a year difference.
 Check the date when the car was manufactured.
 You can check for the first registration date in the used car history report or check the manufacturer's label.
 Read more how to check it in our illustrated used car checklist.

 Buying 1-2 year old used cars